Mexican Stocks Rise With U.S. Equities, Peso Gains Against Greenback

 MEXICO CITY--Mexican stocks were gaining early Thursday as investors shrugged off Standard & Poor's Spain downgrade and U.S. equities got a boost from Citigroup's recommendation to buy U.S. stocks.

 The IPC index of Mexico's most-traded shares was recently up 192 points, or 0.5%, to 41,662 points on volume of 34 million shares traded worth 1.17 billion pesos ($91 million).
-The peso was stronger against the U.S. dollar, at MXN12.8755 versus MXN12.9485 at the close Wednesday, according to quotes from information service Infosel.

 More broadly, Citigroup's global equity strategy team raised its rating on U.S. equities to overweight, citing "cheap" relative valuations and accommodative central-bank policies.
 Mexico's manufacturing heavy economy ships 80% of its exports to the U.S.